Skip to main content

 • Any remaining tasks that had inactive shards in the assignment have been shut down.
 These tasks would have been created before the closed shards were completely drained.

-Note that when the supervisor is running and detects new partitions, tasks read new partitions from the earliest offsets, irrespective of the useEarliestSequence setting.
+Note that when the supervisor is running and detects new partitions, tasks read new partitions from the earliest sequence number, irrespective of the useEarliestSequence setting.
 This is because these new shards were immediately discovered and are therefore unlikely to experience a lag.

 If resharding occurs when the supervisor is suspended and useEarliestSequence is set to false, resuming the supervisor causes tasks to read the new shards from the latest sequence.
 This is by design so that the consumer can catch up quickly with any lag accumulated while the supervisor was suspended.